-During the past almost three decades I certainly booked hundreds of flights without any problems.
+Over the past almost three decades I certainly booked – and took – hundreds of flights without any problems.
 This changed last week.
 Read how an ordinary trip turned extraordinary – and not in a good way.

 I already bought and paid a ticket and would not do so again just because KLM can’t get their shit together.

 While listening to shitty music, the physically real person at the ticket service (where I still lingered) kindly offered to sell me a new ticket.
 Unfortunately (for me) there was only business class available and said ticket would set me back a thousand Euro.
 I kindly refused this generous offer, explaining that I already bought and paid a ticket and would not do so again just because KLM (the airline in question) can’t get their shit together.
-Right then she looked grateful and/or relieved for being behind a 20 millimeter glass wall.
+Right then she looked grateful and relieved to be behind a 20-millimeter glass pane.

-So I sent the receipt, insisting she stays on the line and confirm reception.
+So I sent the receipt, insisting she stays on the line and confirms reception.
 Only then I hung up but not without threatening to call again in 10 minutes.
 Tops!

 We would like to assist you.
 Can you share your full name, flight number and flight date, and the payment type?

 — Royal Dutch Airlines (@KLM) September 13, 2017

 To cap the whole experience off, the flight was eventually delayed by more than an hour, which I spent with some 200 fellow sufferers on a plane sitting on the tarmac.
 Of course, this can hardly be blamed on KLM.